gusttavocdn/computer_science_with_typescript/src/01_fundamentals/map/challenge-en.md

+# Instructions

 Write a function called map that executes a callback function on each element of an array and returns an array with the result of each callback.

 The function should be prototyped as follows: